cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

    *>i10.200.0.0/24      fc00:0:8888::1                100      0 ?
    ```

    In the output of the second command we expect to see detailed information.
-Here is truncated output:
+Here is truncated output, note due to Cilium's dynamic allocation, your *Received Label* and *Sid* values will most likely differ from this example:
    ```diff
    Path #1: Received by speaker
    Not advertised to any peer